jeans-all/OlympicsAnalysis/README.md

 # OlympicsAnalysis
-A collection of SQL queries for analysis of Olympics
+A collection of DuckDB SQL queries for analysis of Olympics is stored in this repository.